tuanlda78202/gpt-oss-amd/CONTRIBUTING.md

 - Help others when you can
 - Follow our [Code of Conduct](CODE_OF_CONDUCT.md)

-## 🔒 Security

-For security-related issues, please review our [Security Policy](SECURITY.md) and report vulnerabilities responsibly.

 ## 📄 License

 By contributing to `gpt-oss-amd`, you agree that your contributions will be licensed under the same [MIT License](LICENSE) that covers the project.